 Mr. Miltner earned his law degree from the Cleveland Marshall College of Law and holds an undergraduate degree with honors from Kent State University.
 He is authorized to practice before the U.S. Supreme Court, the U.S. Court of Appeals for the Sixth Circuit, the U.S. District Courts for the Northern and Southern Districts of Ohio and all Ohio state courts.

-Ms. Penn holds a Master’s of Management and a BSBA with a specialization in management from Myers University.
+Ms. Penn holds a Master’s and bachelor’s degree in management from Myers University.